xuancong84/OpenHomeKaraoke/README.md

 ### How do I change song pitch/key?

 While a song is playing, the home screen of the web interface will show a transpose slider.
-Slide it up or down based on your preference and press the "ok" button to restart the song in the given key.
+Slide it up or down based on your preference.

 If you don't see this option, you may be running the `--use-omxplayer` option.
 Omxplayer does not support key change.